 Studio Gang's annual retreat at Camp Wandawega, Elkhorn, WI

-Founded by architect and MacArthur Fellow Jeanne Gang in 1997, Studio Gang is an architecture, interiors, and urbanism practice in Chicago and New York.
+Founded by MacArthur Fellow Jeanne Gang, Studio Gang is an architecture and urbanism collective located in Chicago and New York.

-Our work has been exhibited widely, including at the Chicago Architecture Biennial, Venice Architecture Biennale, the Museum of Modern Art, the National Building Museum, and the Art Institute of Chicago.
+The Studio’s work has been published and exhibited widely, including at the Chicago Architecture Biennial, Venice Architecture Biennale, the Museum of Modern Art, the National Building Museum, and the Art Institute of Chicago.

-Reveal, the first volume on the Studio's work and process, was published by Princeton Architectural Press in 2011, followed by Reverse Effect: Renewing Chicago’s Waterways, a collaborative effort with the Natural Resources Defense Council that explores a radically greener future for the Chicago River and the Great Lakes.
+Reveal, Studio Gang’s first volume on its work and process, was published by Princeton Architectural Press in 2011.
+That same year, supported by the Natural Resources Defense Council, the Studio published Reverse Effect: Renewing Chicago’s Waterways, a collaborative work that explores a radically greener future for the Chicago River and the Great Lakes.
+A solo exhibition at Art Institute of Chicago in 2012 was accompanied by the catalogue Building: Inside Studio Gang, distributed by Yale University Press.

-We begin each project with a rigorous discovery process, identifying patterns, testing materials, and developing new models, seeking to address pressing social challenges and locate new efficiencies within the design and construction industries.
+We begin each project with a rigorous discovery process, identifying patterns, testing materials, and developing scalable models and guiding principles.

 Our organizational philosophy purposefully inverts the conventional top-down hierarchy.
 It is rooted in our aim to nurture the needs and development of every studio member, each project, and the office as a whole—a support system anchored by our core principles, mission, and vision.